dedupeio/address-matching/README.md

 Python script for matching a list of messy addresses against a gazetteer using dedupe.
 This also functions as a pseudo geocoder if your Gazetteer has lat/long information.

 ## Setup
+Here's how to get this script working - without having dedupe already installed.
 ```bash
 git clone git@github.com:datamade/address-matching.git
 cd address-matching